photo-cli/photo-cli.github.io/docs/intro-examples.md

 #### What Happened? / How It Is Processed?

-There is lots of [transformation options](/docs/usages/intro) and [customization settings](/docs/settings#listing-all-settings), this is just a one of them.
+There are lots of [transformation options](/docs/usages/intro) and [customization settings](/docs/settings#listing-all-settings), this is just one of them.
 This transformation is done by running only the following single command;

 Command with explicit argument names & values
 ```